Don't Be a 'Guesstimate' Contractor

 In Part 1 of George Hedley's Business Toolbox Series, he explains the difference between margin and mark-up and how to calculate overhead.

 I just spoke at a national convention of specialty contractors.
-I left shocked at the number of business owners or estimators who don’t know how to price their work.
-My guess is that over 75 percent of all installation contractors don’t know the right mark-up to use to cover all of their annual overhead expenses plus make the net profit they want.
+I left shocked at the number of business owners or estimators who don't know how to price their work.
+My guess is that over seventy-five percent of all installation contractors don't know the right mark-up to use to cover all of their annual overhead expenses plus make the net profit they want.
 The typical standard bidding style is to price work low enough to beat their competitors at whatever customers will pay.
 Not knowing what it takes to cover your actual job costs, overhead and profit keeps contractors busy doing work for too little a price.

-Mark-Up % = Percentage of money added to direct job costs to cover overhead and profit.
+Mark-Up % = Percentage of money added to direct job costs to cover overhead AND profit.

-Job Bid (Example 1) % Of Sales
+Job Bid (Example #1) % Of Sales

 Direct Job Cost $1,000 77%